Vicachu42/shopping-assignment-part2/README.md

 The bit where we do frontend

+Wednesday, 13:40
+-
+I got the server to connect to my HTML and CSS, so it runs on my localhost.
+I've started creating values on my main.js, and the next step would be to create get and display functions.

 Wednesday, 10:30
 -
 I've run my code through a validator, so the HTML is set to go.
 Next step is to write some mockup JS-code.